Balanced Filtering via Disclosure-Controlled Proxies: Learning an Proxy

-We will show that, given certain assumptions, we can give a lower bound on how much this splitting process will decrease the distance from $C(A)$ to $U$.
-The first condition in Lemma~\ref{lem:vertex_splitting} below will be used to derive an objective function that we can optimize over to find a splitting function.
-The second condition and third condition limit the theory to the case where we can prove our progress lemma.
-Intuitively, the second condition says that the distance between $R(V)$ and $R(V1)$ has to be sufficiently large compared to the existing distance between the uniform distribution and the projection of the uniform distribution onto $C(A)$.
-The third condition is simply needed for the proof, as it allows us to make arguments based on right triangles.
-It will be satisfied whenever the second condition is met and the angle between $R(V1) - R(V)$ and $U - U'$ is not too large.
+\end{definition} We show that, given certain assumptions, we can lower bound how much this splitting process will decrease the distance from $C(A)$ to $U$.
+The first condition in Lemma~\ref{lem:vertex_splitting} will be used to derive an objective function over which we can optimize to find a splitting function.
+The second and third conditions limit the theory to the case where we can prove our progress lemma.
+The second condition says that the distance between $R(V)$ and $R(V1)$ has to be sufficiently large compared to the existing distance between the uniform distribution and its projection onto $C(A)$.
+The third condition is needed for the proof, allowing us to make arguments based on right triangles --- it is satisfied when the second condition is met and the angle between $R(V1) - R(V)$ and $U - U'$ is not too large.
+As these conditions are potentially limiting theoretically, we verify that they are indeed frequently satisfied in the experiments. \begin{restatable}[Progress via Vertex Split]{lemma}{vertexSplitting} When a vertex $V$ is split, forming new vertices $V0$ and $V1$, the distance from the convex hull to $U$ decreases by at least a factor of $1 - \gamma$ if